igaster/laravel-model-events/README.md

     }
 ```

-- The `logModelEvent()` method will log a) the provided description b) the current authenticated user and b) the related model instance
+- The `logModelEvent()` method will also log a) the current authenticated user and b) the related model instance
 - This is a public method.
 You may also call it from your `$model` instance from anywhere

 ### Step 3: Fetch a list of events: